typestack/class-transformer/README.md

 > This repository is a fork of the original [`class-transformer`](https://github.com/typestack/class-transformer) package.
 Its goal is to enhance API usability through continuous updates.
 This repository will be maintained and will always accept pull requests.
+Please note that the API is still subject to changes.

 # class-transform